Skip advert

 Advertisement - Article continues below

-The six-speed manual gearbox is pleasant to use, with a short throw and robust action that makes it easy to navigate through the ratios.
-Similarly, the clutch pedal is intuitive and well-weighted for easy around-town driving.
-General refinement for the diesels is good, too, with engine noise only becoming obvious when you floor it and let the revs rise.
-It really isn't very different to driving a car.
+The six-speed manual gearbox is pleasant to use, with a short throw and robust action allowing you to concentrate on steering.
+Similarly, the clutch pedal is intuitive and well weighted for easy around-town driving.
+General refinement for the diesels is good, too, thanks to the fabric-finished trim for the cabin’s roof and bulkhead that boosts sound deadening.
+Engine noise only becomes obvious when you floor it and let the revs rise, while there’s some booming at motorway speeds.

-The electric Master E-Tech is even more refined to drive, thanks to a silent and smooth motor and the absence of gears.
-With only 138bhp and 300Nm of torque, it’s no quicker than the diesels and can’t match the 430Nm E-Transit for acceleration or outright performance, but it felt nippy enough around town with a 400kg payload in the back.
-A regenerative braking mode, labelled ‘B’, allows for near one-pedal driving and slows the van down with quite some force when you lift off the throttle, but there’s no way to adjust its strength, which is frustrating.
+The electric Master E-Tech is even more refined than the diesel, thanks to a silent and smooth motor and the absence of gears – simply move the selector (which is the same column-mounted shifter as you’ll find in a Megane or Scenic E-Tech) into Drive, and away you go, although there is a high-pitched whistle from the electric motor.
+With only 138bhp and 300Nm of torque, it’s no quicker than the diesels and can’t match the 430Nm E-Transit for acceleration or outright performance, but it feels nippy enough off the line and at speeds up to around 50mph.
+A regenerative braking mode, labelled ‘B’ on the end of the drive selector, allows for near one-pedal driving and slows the van down with quite some force when you lift off the throttle, but there’s no way to adjust its strength, which is frustrating.

 Advertisement - Article continues below